In this post, I’ll walk through my complete podcast production process for The Side Hustle Show.

 Lately, I’ve been offering to send guests my favorite budget external mic.
 This removes the sound quality variable from the equation so I know they’ll sound great.

 Since it’s a podcast–audio is all we’ve got–it’s got to sound good.
-The mic is actually on loan, and I just ask the guest to hang onto it until I have the next guest lined up, at which point they drop it in the mail and pass it along.
+The mic is actually on loan, and I just ask the guest to hang onto it until I have the next guest lined up, at which point they drop it in the mail and pass it along, and I’ll reimburse shipping costs.

 Day of Recording